chrisgoodwins/paloalto_add-addresses/README.md

 #### CSV File Input
 You can pass a CSV file as command argument, which would contain the name and address in the left and right columns respectively.
 There is no need to use the colon-separated format when using this option.

+## TODO
+Add support for IP/wildcard-mask address objects, which were introduced in PANOS 9.0